 A father's response with his chaplain's perspective:

 These pages are a response to my son's challenge and what I, at the time, perceived to be a providential prompting.
 I bring a different perspective to what others have written on the subject of issues relevant to the care of aging parents.
 The few places I become clinical is to clarify the condition of the parent/patient.
 I have attempted to be clear, cogent, and concise in my thoughts, conclusions, and compelling in my recommendations.
-The information on these pages is only a primer on the subjects covered; I possibly in the near future may attempt a more comprehensive treatment on this vast field of "parental care."
+The information on these pages is only a primer on the subjects covered; I possibly in the near future may attempt a more comprehensive treatment on this vast fast growing field of "parental care."